 It is no longer necessary to manually create an assembly binding redirection file for PostSharp.
-For details, see Resolution of assembly binding redirections on page 104.
+For details, see Resolution of assembly binding redirections on page 106.

 With PostSharp 4.2, we had two major objectives.
 The first was to dogfood our Threading Models into PostSharp Tools for Visual Studio, which pushed us to add many improvements both to the threading aspects and to the underlying aspect framework.
-The second focus was to expose code saving metrics, so you know how many lines of code you likely saved thanks to PostSharp.
-Additionally, we kept up with Microsoft and implemented support for the Elvis operator in Notify-PropertyChanged, and added experimental support for ASP.NET v5.
+The second focus was to expose code saving metrics, so you know how many lines of code you likely saved

-- Improvements to Aggregatable Pattern on page 39 - Improvements to NotifyPropertyChanged on page 39 - Improvements to Threading Models on page 39 - Improvements to the Aspect Framework on page 40 - Improved Support for Visual Basic on page 40 - Code Saving Metrics on page 40 - Module Initializers on page 40

-- Support for IncrediBuild (Experimental) on page 40 - Support for ASP.NET v5 (Experimental) on page 40
+- Improvements to Aggregatable Pattern on page 40 - Improvements to NotifyPropertyChanged on page 40 - Improvements to Threading Models on page 40 - Improvements to the Aspect Framework on page 41 - Improved Support for Visual Basic on page 41 - Code Saving Metrics on page 41 - Module Initializers on page 41 - Support for IncrediBuild (Experimental) on page 41 - Support for ASP.NET v5 (Experimental) on page 42